Postgraduate students based at the Natural History Museum are registered with a university from which they receive the postgraduate degree.

-The fundamental aims of the Natural History Museum training and supervision programme for postgraduate students are:
+The fundamental aims of the Museum training and supervision programme for postgraduate students are:

-Month 0: The Museum and university supervisors make a preliminary assessment of the breakdown of required university/Natural History Museum training supervision.
+Month 0: The Museum and university supervisors assess the breakdown of university/Museum training supervision.

-Month 0/1: Students and supervisors receive protocols indicating what they may expect and what is expected of them.
-First meeting of the student and Advisory Committee to review the proposed research, determine initial formal and informal training needs and priorities, and to establish minimum requirements of student/supervisor contact hours.
+Month 0/1: Students and supervisors learn what they may expect and what is expected of them.
+First meeting of the student and Advisory Committee to review the proposed research, determine initial formal and informal training needs and priorities and to establish student and supervisor contact hours.

-Month 1: A one week Natural History Museum background course and two day induction course, which include training in Health and Safety, followed by a library induction course and customised instruction about the Internet and use of bibliographic sources (e.g. BIDS) and IT resources.
+Month 1: A one week Museum background course and two day induction course, including training in Health and Safety, followed by a library induction course and customised instruction about the Internet, use of bibliographic sources (e.g. BIDS) and IT resources.

-Months 1-6: Natural History Museum training courses in PC skills, Word, Excel, Access etc as and if required.
+Months 1-6: Museum training courses in PC skills, Word, Excel, Access etc as required.

-Month 6: Student gives10 minute seminar on proposed research and prepares brief report (one side A4).
+Month 6: Student gives a 10 minute seminar on their proposed research and prepares a brief report (one side A4).
 Second meeting of Advisory Committee reviews student progress.